The Mentorship Blog | Mentor Collective

 Mentorship—whether it was through school counselors, university admissions staff, college access organizations, or college students—was very effective in convincing students to enroll, according to the Harvard Strategic Data Project’s research.
 In many of the programs outlined in the Project’s Summer Melt Handbook, enrollment increased by 5 percentage points after students talked with someone over the summer.

-When that mentorship is at a one-on-one level with a peer from the student’s future institution, the success rate is even higher: Mentored students showed a 46.7% likelihood to melt, nearly 30% lower than their non-mentored peers, whose melt propensity was 72.7%, according to Mentor Collective research
+When that mentorship is at a one-on-one level with a peer from the student’s future institution, the success rate is even higher: Mentored students showed a 46.7% likelihood to melt, nearly 30% lower than their non-mentored peers, whose melt propensity was 72.7%, according to Mentor Collective research.

 Mentor Collective’s new enrollment program takes the work out of an institution’s hands.
 The university doesn’t have to worry about scaling or managing the program—Mentor Collective handles that.
 Mentor Collective recruits and thoroughly trains currently enrolled students to serve as mentors to admitted students.